nokia/SReXperts/docs/eda/index.md

 As you go through the exercises, you will create and modify quite a few resources in EDA.
 It might happen that the resources from one unfinished challenge will interfere with the tasks you attempt next.

-In such cases you can manually delete conflicting resources, but if you want to reset EDA to a state as it was at the beginning of the hackathon, you can easily do this by running the following command from the lab server:
+In such cases you can manually delete conflicting resources, but if you want to reset EDA to a state as it was at the beginning of the event, you can easily do this by running the following command from the lab server:

 ```bash
 bash /opt/srexperts/restore-eda.sh